chesterbr/chesterbr.github.io/_posts/2021-09-26-atari-2600-on-a-breadboard-part-vi-fixing-the-video-adding-a-joystick-and-wrapping-up.md

 With that setup, all my carts worked pretty well - including the Harmony Cart, that allowed me to test all sorts of games; including modern homebrew!

-Below is the final board (and [here](/img/2021/09/board-large.jpg) is a larger version).
+Below is the final board (and [here](/img/2021/09/board-large.jpg) is a larger photo).
 It required connecting three breadboards together:

 - Bottom board has the 6507 CPU and the cart connector
 - Middle board has the TIA, clock, sound and RIOT (the later in the opposite direction to simplify the data lines coming from the cartridge)